jellyfin-archive/jellyfin-android-original/README.md

 You can optionally use Docker to build the APK to avoid the above requirements.

-Replace release with the desired build flavor (production, libre, or development) and output with the directory you want the APKs sent on completion.
+Replace release with the desired build flavor (production, libre, or debug) and output with the directory you want the APKs sent on completion.

 ```sh
 docker build . -t "jellyfin-android"